WikiMovimentoBrasil/capx-backend/README.md

    ```bash
    python manage.py migrate
    ```

+This will create a SQLite file in your source directory.

 7. Create a superuser to have full control over the database:
    ```bash
    python manage.py createsuperuser